jamesgregson/peglex/README.md

 }
 ```

+Topics:

+- [Introduction, Basics & Helpers](#introductions-basics--helpers) - a light introduction to PEGs and Peglex
+- [Callbacks & User-Defined Nodes](#callbacks--user-defined-nodes) - attach callbacks and custom matchers to grammar elements
+- [Lookahead & Conditional Matching](#lookahead--conditional-matching) - exploit the unbounded lookahead that PEGs provide
+- [Stateful Callbacks & Encapsulation](#stateful-callbacks--encapsulation) - wrap Peglex parsers in functions and return intermediate values
+- [Recursive Grammars](#recursive-grammars) - how to accommodate recursive grammars like parenthesized expressions
+- [Advanced Usage](#advanced-usage) - use more complex state for balanced tag matching and error reporting
+- [User-Defined Extensions](#user-defined-extensions) - define your own types that work with Peglex
+- [Rudimentary Compiler](#rudimentary-compiler) - use Peglex as a compiler/bytecode-generator for a simple language

 ## Introductions, Basics & Helpers

 Grammars are defined by `peglex::Pattern` subclasses.
 These provide a `std::optional<const char*> PatternSubType::match(const char*) const` method that returns an optional which contains the advanced input pointer on success.
 That is the entire interface to the core of the library.

 A number of convenience definitions are provided to easily construct more complex grammars and highlight how this simple idea can be built up.
-Names with leading upper-case letters denote `peglex::Pattern` subclasses and while lower-case are free functions:
+Names with leading upper-case letters denote `peglex::Pattern` subclasses while names that begin with lower-case letters are free functions:

 ```cpp
 inline Char  eof(){ return Char('\0'); }